 Then, just sit back and watch them eat.
 But be sure to grab yourself a plateful of the Cauliflower Rice Biryani first because it won't last long.

-- 6-8 inch stalks of asparagus, tough ends trimmed, then cut lengthwise into 3/4- pieces
+- 8 stalks asparagus (tough ends trimmed, then cut lengthwise into ¾- pieces)

-- 1 tsp shah jeera or black cumin substitute with regular cumin seeds if you don't have these
+- 1 teaspoon shah jeera (black cumin.
+Can substitute with regular cumin seeds)

 - 3 green cardamom pods

-- 1/4 cup raw cashews ground to a smooth paste with 1/2 cup water
+- ¼ cup raw cashews (blended into a smooth paste with ½ cup water)

-- 1/2 tsp cayenne optional -- check to see if your garam masala or biryani masala has chilis added to it.
-Some of these premade mixes can be pretty hot
+- ½ teaspoon cayenne (optional -- check to see if your garam masala or biryani masala has any chile pepper powder added to it.
+Some of these premade mixes can be pretty hot)

 - Salt to taste